 |

-alumni of Brown University, Class of 1969, Paul was active
+University in Providence, Class of 1969, Paul was active in

-rock music.
-Country Paul was the afternoon drive voice
+also Class of '69.
+Country Paul was the afternoon

-on WDRC FM during the height of its album rock focus.
+drive voice on WDRC FM during the height of its album rock

 PRIOR: